-It’s something I try to avoid doing, but I really am a master of the backhanded compliment.
+It’s something I try to avoid doing, but I’m a master of the backhanded compliment.
 Unless I’m going on a vitriolic rant (which I only do once in a blue moon) I’ll only write about a record if there’s some kernel of worth within it.
-What I won’t do, however, is skirt around aspects of the music that I don’t like.
+What I won’t do is skirt around aspects of the music that I don’t like.
 I’ll be constructive when I can be, but I’ll never say a record’s better than I actually think it is.
 Remember, I’m rating records against every other record ever released.
-I’ve had the pleasure of discovering a great many new bands who’s music is better than Zeppelin, The Clash, The Specials et al, but the honest truth is that very little music is that good.
+I’ve had the pleasure of discovering a great many new bands who’s music is better than Zeppelin, The Clash, The Specials et al, but the truth is that not much music is that good.
 There’s no shame in not being as good as talented as Jimmy Page.
-Very few of us are.
-If I’ve written about you at all it’s because I think you’re better than 90% of the music that’s ever been made (there’s a lot of crap out there!), and a rating of 4.3 out of ten may sound stingy, but is in fact very good.
-Honestly.
+Few of us are.
+If I’ve written about you at all it’s because I think you’re better than 90% of the music that’s ever been made.
+There’s a lot of crap out there!

 5. If your band is completely unknown then I’d recommend the personal touch.

 There are PR companies who send generic email updates.
 Whether I read them or not is a question of trust.
 If I know the company has a good track record I’ll dig deeper, even if I’ve never heard of the act before.
 And bands and labels I’m familiar with can get away with an impersonal mass mail out too.
 Here it’s a question of authority - I want to hear their music far more than they need me to hear it.